MaxKruse/Ironclad-Revamped/IroncladRevamped/Design.md

 ### Buffs

-1. Thrown: Draw 1 card next turn.
+1. Compensate: Draw 1 card next turn.
 2. Lost: Gain 1 Energy for the next 3 turns.
 3. Discovered: At the start of your turn, apply 2 Block Return to all Enemies.
 (Gain 2 Block when Attacking an Enemy.)
+4. Collect: Gain 3 Block for each time you draw a card.

 ### Discard/Exhaust based